 Recommendations for Safety Restraints for Children Child size, height, weight, or age Recommended restraint type Infants or toddlers Children weighing 40 lb (18 kg) or less (generally age four or younger) Use a child safety seat (sometimes called an infant carrier, convertible seat, or toddler seat).
 Small children Children who have outgrown or no longer properly fit in a child safety seat (generally children who are less than 4 feet 9 inches (1.45 meters) tall, are greater than age four (4) and less than age twelve (12), and between 40 lb (18 kg) and 80 lb (36 kg) and upward to 100 lb (45 kg) if recommended by your child restraint manufacturer) Use a belt-positioning booster seat.

-Recommendations for Safety Restraints for Children

-Child size height weight on age Recommended

-Child size, height, weight, or age restraint type

-Larger Children who have outgrown or no Use a vehicle

-children longer properly fit in a belt-positioning safety belt having

-booster seat (generally children who the lap belt snug

-are at least 4 feet 9 inches and low across

-(1.45 meters) tall or greater than 80 lb the hips, shoulder

-(36 kg) or 100 lb (45 kg) if belt centered

-recommended by child restraint across the

-manufacturer) shoulder and

-chest, and

-seatback upright.
+Larger children Children who have outgrown or no longer properly fit in a belt-positioning booster seat (generally children who are at least 4 feet 9 inches (1.45 meters) tall or greater than 80 lb (36 kg) or 100 lb (45 kg) if recommended by child restraint manufacturer) Use a vehicle safety belt having the lap belt snug and low across the hips, shoulder belt centered across the shoulder and chest, and seatback upright.